 SUBSTANTIATION: The discussion below regarding potential impacts on hydrology and water quality is based on the Preliminary Drainage Report (Drainage Report) prepared by Kimley-Horn (Appendix L).

-29 of the proposed Project would require grading and excavation of soils, which would loosen sediment, and then have the potential to mix with surface water runoff and degrade water quality.
+a.
+Less Than Significant Impact.
+The Project includes the construction and operation of a single-axis tracker ground-mounted PV community solar facility and BESS.
+Construction of the proposed Project would require grading and excavation of soils, which would loosen sediment, and then have the potential to mix with surface water runoff and degrade water quality.
 Additionally, construction would require the use of heavy equipment and construction-related chemicals, such as concrete, cement, asphalt, fuels, oils, antifreeze, transmission fluid, grease, solvents and paints.
 These potentially harmful materials could be accidentally spilled or improperly disposed of during construction and, if mixed with surface water runoff, could wash into and pollute receiving waters.

-29 Kimley-Horn, Preliminary Drainage Report, July 2024.
+&lt;sup>29 Kimley-Horn, Preliminary Drainage Report, July 2024.
 Appendix L of this IS/MND.